 I even ran a mini-study focused on the core fears each type identified with to gather more data about the phenomena of people identifying with the core fears of three types.
 This was a new pattern that others had yet to notice.

 I first researched the idealized images and core fears in the 1970s and 1980s when hiring, training, and managing others as an executive in the cosmetic industry.
 I worked with all levels and from all parts of the country.
 I used every typology I could find.
-I quickly had clusters of adjectives and expressions for each type I had seen before learning about the Enneagram.
+I quickly had clusters of adjectives and expressions for each type I had noticed prior to learning about the Enneagram.

 In 1985, when I found the Enneagram, I saw very similar patterns!
 And they turned out to be essential facets of the nine Enneagram types, not all of which were known in 1985.
 I also discovered that the Enneagram typology could hold all other typologies based on motivations rather than behaviors and identifications.
 All different personality typologies were based on behaviors and identifications.